Now, how can we go about answering the question that lies before us?

 Returning to our example, let’s say that one of the ways in which you’d like to become more health conscious is “to eat a healthier diet.”

-• Finally, to make the goal time-bound, you might decide to: “eat a healthier diet by consuming three to five servings of fruits and vegetables each day, starting next week,” because maybe you need to do some grocery shopping before pursuing your goal in earnest.
-Or maybe you’re not quite ready to take that leap, and decide that you’ll: “eat a healthier diet by consuming three to five servings of fruits and vegetables each day beginning on January 1, 2021.”
-“Because,” you reason “Halloween just wouldn’t be the same without those fun-size Snickers® bars; Thanksgiving just wouldn’t be the same without the gravy, stuffing, and à la mode pumpkin pie; and what would Festivus be without the traditional meatloaf?”
+- Finally, to make the goal time-bound, you might decide to: “eat a healthier diet by consuming three to five servings of fruits and vegetables each day, starting next week,” because maybe you need to do some grocery shopping before pursuing your goal in earnest.
+Or maybe you’re not quite ready to take that leap, and decide that you’ll: “eat a healthier diet by consuming three to five servings of fruits and vegetables each day beginning on New Year’s Day.”
+“Because,” you may reason: “Halloween just wouldn’t be the same without those fun-size Snickers® bars; Thanksgiving just wouldn’t be the same without the gravy, stuffing, and à la mode pumpkin pie; and what would Festivus be without the traditional meatloaf?”

 Okay, so here’s where things get interesting . . .